LivePersonInc/developer-center/pages/documents/Historical Data/Messaging Interactions API/methods/conversations.md

 #### Note: New capability - partial retrieval of data

-The API now allows you to retrive some of the content, per your need, instead of every possible key.
+The API now allows you to retrieve some of the content, per your need, instead of every possible key.
 This is done by calling the API with the contentToRetrive parameter and specifying the types of content you would like to get in the response.

+<div class="important">Because this API retrieves <b>some</b> of the SDEs that are supported in LiveEngage by design, it is not suitable for brands looking for <b>all</b> of their data.
+The data retrieved by this API will be partial, usually limited to the last update LiveEngage performed to the SDEs.
+If you're looking into retrieving all of your data instead, the <a href="data-access-api-overview.html">Data Access API</a> is better suited to your needs.</div>

 The default types that are returned (without using contentToRetrieve) are: campaign, messageRecords, agentParticipants, agentParticipantsLeave, agentParticipantsActive, consumerParticipants, transfers, interactions, messageScores, messageStatuses, conversationSurveys, coBrowseSessions, summary, SDEs.